arashbm/arash.network/27-08-2022-link-activation-networks.rst

 and comparing the connectivity to temporal networks generated through methods that don't include that property.
-In this post I'll go through my current go-to family of models, link-activation temporal networks, as well as how you can use them in `Reticula`_ network analysis library.
+In this post I'll go through my current go-to family of models, link-activation temporal networks, as well as how you can use them in the `Reticula`_ network analysis library.

 .. _Reticula: https://reticula.network/